-This Green Goddess Grape Smoothie combines fruit, coconut water, spinach and mint to create a drink that is packed with goodness and delightfully slurpable.
+This Green Goddess Smoothie with Grapes & Mint is easy to make, packed with goodness and delightfully slurpable.

 Seriously, until a few months ago, I never thought I would enjoy a smoothie with veg in it.
 But here I am, raving about a lip-smackingly refreshing glassful of green goodness: the Green Goddess Grape Smoothie.
 It was good.
 So good in-fact, that it was gone in two slurps: